SiddharthMantri/covid-graphql/readme.md

 ### Data

 The data comes from the [2019 Novel Coronavirus (nCoV) Data Repository, by John Hopkins University](https://github.com/CSSEGISandData/2019-nCoV).
 It is retrieved, transformed and cached for one hour.
+Keep in mind, that this is only the CSSE data.
+WHO situation reports need to be added.

 ### Usage